Search

 Americain wins the Melbourne Cup

-Maluckyday ($9) belied his lack of experience, working home well to finish second half a length ahead of So You Think, who failed to stay the two miles and finished third.
-Veteran Zipping finished fourth.
+Maluckyday ($9) demonstrated his potential despite inexperience, finishing second, half a length ahead of So You Think, who couldn’t handle the two-mile distance and came in third.
+Veteran horse Zipping finished in fourth place.

-It is the first time since 2002 that a European-trained horse has won the famous handicap with Alain De Royer Dupre joining Dermot Weld as a winner of the great race.
+This marks the first occurrence of a European-trained horse winning the prestigious handicap since 2002, with Alain De Royer Dupre now joining Dermot Weld among the race’s victors.

-But while the six-year-old may be French-trained and American-bred, he is owned by two Australians, Gerry Ryan and Kevin Bamford, who will be delighted with their investment in the horse.
+Although the six-year-old is trained in France and bred in America, he is owned by Australians Gerry Ryan and Kevin Bamford, who must be thrilled with their investment in him.

-The pace was set up by Once Were Wild, who ran a bold race in front and led by as much as four lengths down the back, before the pressure came on in earnest around the 800m mark.
+The race’s pace was initially set by Once Were Wild, who led by as much as four lengths down the back straight before the intensity increased around the 800m mark.

-At that point Arnold’s only worry on So You Think was his behaviour early in the race where he got his head up and overraced.
-When he got to the outside at the top of the straight, he looked a huge chance to run home over the top of Once Were Wild and Harris Tweed.
+During that stage, Arnold’s main concern regarding So You Think was his earlier behavior, where he got his head up and over-raced.
+Once he reached the outside at the top of the straight, he appeared to have a good chance to charge past Once Were Wild and Harris Tweed.

 Where they finished